dottjt/refactor-me/README.md

 - SSL port number `44335` seemingly wrong?

-## Opinions
+## Additional

 - I probably wouldn't allow the client to fetch products with the direct product database id.
-It exposes too much information about the database, I would much prefer only being able to select objects via the name, or some other kind of identifier.
+It exposes too much information about the database (which additionally, is also cached by logging and the browser).
+I would much prefer only being able to select objects via the name, or some other kind of identifier which isn't the primary key.
+- I have no oversight over the intention of the API.
+For example, I'm not sure if we want the names to also be unique?
+Otherwise I can literally just continue .

 ## Extras